lambdazen/gvz/README.md

 This is a proof-of-concept.

 - UI is very basic (very little effort has gone in)
+- Integration with Gremlin is clunky because the output of gvz must be stored in a variable on which slideshow(), next(), etc must be invoked.
+- Traversing the visualization requires command-line operations.
+It may be better to have these operations on the UI itself.
 - The goal is to show the graphs using GraphStream, but I ran into issues with Maven.
 The design allows for multiple viewers.
 The code for GraphStream should go into the now empty com.tinkerpop.gvz.graphstream.GraphStreamViewer.

 ## Limitations by design